xiaozhanguva/starter-academic/content/position/position.md

 **<h3>How to apply:</h3>**

-- To apply for a PhD position, please send your CV and a research statement to my email address (xiao.zhang [at] cispa [dot] de).
+- To apply for a PhD position, please send your CV and a research statement to my email address (xiao [dot] zhang [at] cispa [dot] de).
-- To apply for a Hiwi or an intern position, please send your CV and a breif introduction of your research interests to to my email address (xiao.zhang [at] cispa [dot] de).
+- To apply for a Hiwi or an intern position, please send your CV and a breif introduction of your research interests to to my email address (xiao [dot] zhang [at] cispa [dot] de).
 - Applications will be reviewed on a rolling basis.
 I will read every email, but unfortunately I will not reply to all of them.